 - Playbook 1: Intro call/qualification

-- Playbook 2: Discovery and product overview
+- Playbook 2: Discovery/product demo

 - Playbook 3: Pricing/mutual outcome plan

-- Playbook 4: Customer Onboarding
+- Playbook 4: Customer onboarding

 - Confirm attendees